— A grand finale in Håkonshallen.

 We are proud to conclude this summer's new venture in Håkonshallen on a high note: Pianist Håkon Austbø has influenced Norwegian music life for nearly sixty years, and his concert in University Aula in Bergen earlier this year confirmed his position as one of our top artists.

 We have invited him to shine in Håkonshallen itself.
-The audience can look forward to hearing his interpretations of Schumann's brilliant Kreisleriana , Beethoven's Pathétique sonata and the last work in sonata form composed by Aleksandr Skrjabin — where Austbø is perhaps among our foremost interpreters.
+The audience can look forward to hearing his interpretations of Schumann's brilliant Kreisleriana, Beethoven's Pathétique sonata and the last work in sonata form composed by Aleksandr Skrjabin — where Austbø is perhaps among our foremost interpreters.
 Welcome to the master final in the atmospheric Håkonshallen.

 Håkon Austbø piano

-Duration approximately 1 hour and 30 minutes including break.
+Duration approximately 1 hour and 30 minutes including interval.

 -